redpesk-common/recovery-tools-binding/docs/1-recovery-architecture.md

 ## Recovery from U-Boot (redpesk OS - aarch64)

-A [U-boot feature](https://docs.u-boot.org/en/latest/api/bootcount.html#boot-count-limit) is the boot count limit.
+A [U-Boot feature](https://docs.u-boot.org/en/latest/api/bootcount.html#boot-count-limit) is the boot count limit.

-Enabled by `CONFIG_BOOTCOUNT_LIMIT`, it allows detection of multiple failed attempts to boot redpesk OS.
+Enabled by `CONFIG_BOOTCOUNT_LIMIT`, it allows the detection of multiple failed attempts to boot redpesk OS.
 After a power-on reset, the bootcount variable will be initialized to 1, and each reboot will increment the value by 1.

 Typically for redpesk OS, the recovery mode is selected when the bootcount variable is greater than the bootcount limit.

-When it is true, U-boot doesn't use _bootcmd_ but _altbootcmd_ (like alternative boot) which goes to the recovery initramfs loading.
-More details through an example [here]({% chapter_link recovery-tools-binding.restoring-redpesk-os-guide#how-to-enable-the-recovery-mode %}).
+When this is the case, U-Boot doesn't use _bootcmd_ but _altbootcmd_ (such as alternative boot) which goes to the recovery initramfs loading.
+More details in this example [here]({% chapter_link recovery-tools-binding.restoring-redpesk-os-guide#how-to-enable-the-recovery-mode %}).

 ## Recovery from GRUB (redpesk OS - x86_64)

-For x86 boards, another GRUB entry is created following this configuration:
+For x86 boards, another GRUB entry is created by following this configuration:

 ```
 menuentry "redpesk Recovery mode" {